VIRUS-LD DELHI COVID-19: Delhi Crosses 3,000 Mark; No Deaths Reported in Last Two Days | LatestLY

 The cases also include the private secretary of southwest Delhi District Magistrate Rahul Singh, prompting the IAS officer to go into self-quarantine, an official said.

-Two Aam Aadmi Party (AAP) volunteers engaged in food distribution at a Delhi government-run centres in Mehrauli also tested positive, following which several localities in the city have been declared as containment zones.
+Two Aam Aadmi Party (AAP) volunteers engaged in food distribution at a Delhi government-run centres in Mehrauli also tested positive, following which several localities in the area have been declared as containment zones.

 The number of containment zones in the national capital rose to 99 on Monday.